Skip to main content

 • Team-level roles provide granular control for specific teams

-• Project permissions further refine what users can do within individual projects
+• Workspace permissions further refine what users can do within individual workspaces

 Team-level roles